ynab/lightfoot/README.md

 Now through all kinds of mad science, your tests served locally are ran in a real browser at Sauce Labs and reported to your terminal.

 ## Release History
+* 1.1.0 - Fixes to prevent runner from hanging. id is no longer required.
+Fixes to tap reporter. session and sessionId is exposed. quit is called upon the end automatically now.
 * 1.0.0 - Initial release

 ## License